GLOBAL BUSINESS WEEK 2025 (Only for Leaders)

 • Bob Iger (Disney)

-Their participation underscores the centrality of private enterprise and high technology in U.S. foreign relations.
+This mix underscores the centrality of business and tech in America’s foreign strategy.

 Main Economic Cooperation Areas

-1. Defense Sector – massive military contracts with Saudi Arabia.
+1. Defense – major contracts with Saudi Arabia.

-2. Innovation and AI – deals to supply 18,000 Nvidia GPUs and build regional data centers.
+2. AI and Innovation – 18,000 Nvidia GPUs to power new regional data centers.

-3. Entertainment and Culture – Disney to open a theme park in Abu Dhabi.
+3. Culture – Disney plans a theme park in Abu Dhabi.

-4. E-commerce and Logistics – potential expansion of Amazon and Uber in the Middle East.
+4. Logistics – Amazon and Uber plan Gulf expansion.

 Stock Market Outlook

-The Nvidia deal reinforces its dominance in AI infrastructure, while Disney gains new revenue channels in emerging entertainment markets.
+The Nvidia deal reinforces its AI dominance, while Disney enters new markets.

 Risks and Strategic Concerns